deadlyvipers/dojo_rules/introduction.md

-intro to me
+intro to me;
-Git is my favorite path
+Git is my favorite path;